TerriaJS/terriajs/doc/contributing/development-environment.md

 cd ..
 ```

 This will give you the `master` branch of TerriaJS.
-While we strive to keep `master` stable and usable at all times, you must be aware that `master` is less tested than actual releases, and it may not be commpatible with the `master` branch of TerriaMap.
+While we strive to keep `master` stable and usable at all times, you must be aware that `master` is less tested than actual releases, and it may not be compatible with the `master` branch of TerriaMap.
 So, you may want to check out the actual version of TerriaJS that you're using before you start making changes.
 To do that:

 ```
 grep terriajs package.json